dschnelldavis/angular2-json-schema-form/README.md

 If you're a programmer and would like a fun intermediate-level Angular project to hack on, then clone the library and take a look at the source code.
 I wrote this library both because I needed an Angular JSON Schema Form builder, and also as a way to sharpen my Angular skills.
 This project is just complex enough to be challenging and fun, but not so difficult as to be overwhelming.
 One thing I particularly like is that each example in the demo playground is like a little puzzle which provides immediate feedback—as soon as it works perfectly, you know you've solved it.

 I've also tried to split things into small modules as much as possible, so even though some code is still a bit messy, most individual parts should be straightforward to work with.
 (A lot of the code is well commented, though some isn't—but I'm working to fix that.
 If you run into anything you don't understand, please ask.)
-If you make improvements, please [submit a pull request](https://github.com/dschnelldavis/angular2-json-schema-form/pulls) to share what you've done with everyone else.
+If you make improvements, please [submit a pull request](https://github.com/dschnelldavis/angular2-json-schema-form/pulls) to share what you've done.

 This library is mostly functional (I'm already using it in another large site, where it works well), but it still has many small bugs to fix and enhancements that could be made.
 Here's a random list of some stuff I know needs to be added or improved: